gloveboxes/Track-CO2-levels-in-your-workspace-to-improve-health-wellbeing-and-productivity/SEEEDSTUDIO.md

 ## Get started

-For the complete guide to building this CO2 monitoring solution head to "[Track CO2 levels in your workspace to improve health, wellbeing, and productivity](https://github.com/gloveboxes/CO2-levels-making-you-happy-grumpy-sleepy-or-sad)"
+Follow the complete guide to "[Track CO2 levels in your workspace to improve health, wellbeing, and productivity](https://github.com/gloveboxes/CO2-levels-making-you-happy-grumpy-sleepy-or-sad)"

 ### Learning resources